pytorch/pytorch.github.io/_posts/2019-6-6-towards-reproducible-research-with-pytorch-hub.md

 * Look for more models to come on [paperswithcode.com](https://paperswithcode.com/).

-A BIG thanks to the folks at HuggingFace, The Paperswithcode team, fast.ai and Nvidia as well as Morgane Riviere (FAIR Paris) and lots of others for helping bootstrap this effort!!
+A BIG thanks to the folks at HuggingFace, the Paperswithcode team, fast.ai and Nvidia as well as Morgane Riviere (FAIR Paris) and lots of others for helping bootstrap this effort!!

 ## FAQ: